raghav18482/Taskify/README.md

 # taskify

-Release build is available in the release section
+Release build is available in the release section.

 ## Getting Started